Major prognostic factors adversely influencing outcome of treatment include the following:

 Although most recurrences occur within 5 years of diagnosis, relapse can be seen at longer intervals.
 The incidence of second primary malignancies is less than after treatment of tumors at other head and neck sites.

-Tumors of many histologies can occur in the nasopharynx, but this discussion, like the American Joint Committee on Cancer nasopharynx staging, refers exclusively to squamous cell types of tumors.
+Tumors of many histologies can occur in the nasopharynx, but this discussion, like the American Joint Committee on Cancer nasopharynx staging, refers exclusively to WHO grade I-, II-, and III-type nasopharyngeal carcinoma.

 Chien YC, Chen JY, Liu MY, et al.: Serologic markers of Epstein-Barr virus infection and nasopharyngeal carcinoma in Taiwanese men.
 N Engl J Med 345 (26): 1877-82, 2001.

 Decker J, Goldstein JC: Risk factors in head and neck cancer.
 N Engl J Med 306 (19): 1151-5, 1982.

 Chen L, Gallicchio L, Boyd-Lindsley K, et al.: Alcohol consumption and the risk of nasopharyngeal carcinoma: a systematic review.
 Nutr Cancer 61 (1): 1-15, 2009.

 Feinmesser R, Miyazaki I, Cheung R, et al.: Diagnosis of nasopharyngeal carcinoma by DNA amplification of tissue obtained by fine-needle aspiration.
 N Engl J Med 326 (1): 17-21, 1992.